 (2) The remuneration, allowances, and other terms and conditions of appointment, of a convenor appointed under regulation 10(b) are as described in his or her instrument of appointment.

-12. Resignation
+12. Resignation by convenor

 A convenor appointed under regulation 10(b) may resign from office by giving the President a signed letter of resignation.

-13. Removal from office
+13. Removing convenor from office

 The President may remove a convenor appointed under regulation 10(b) from office at any time.